RelativeForce/MyMoney/README.md

 2. Download the latest release of the app [here](https://github.com/RelativeForce/MyMoney/releases)
 3. Unzip it in some folder called `MyMoney`
 4. Set up environment variables

+   Email
    - `MyMoney_Email_Smtp_Server_URL`: The url of the SMTP email server
+   - `MyMoney_Email_Smtp_Server_Port`: The port number of the SMTP email server
+   - `MyMoney_Email_Smtp_Server_SSL` (optional): Whether or not to use SSL for requests to SMTP email server.
+Defaults to `true`.
    - `MyMoney_Email_Address`: The email address of the account the site will use to send emails
    - `MyMoney_Email_Password`: The password of the account the site will use to send emails

+   Database
    - `MyMoney_Database_Connection` (optional): The connection string to the database.
 Defaults to the local SQL express server instance.
    - `MyMoney_Database_Engine` (optional): The database type of the connection.
 Only `MySQL` and `SQLServer` are supported.
 Defaults to `SQLServer`.

+   Misc
    - `MyMoney_Token_Secret` (optional): The secret used for generating the user JWT tokens.
 You can generate one [here](https://www.grc.com/passwords.htm).
 Defaults to `dqSRHqsruH3U75hFSg1Y5LCOcON7G90iXGomYbaFuH4G10f2PIexSes3QlyidLC`.
 5. Run `MyMoney.Web.exe`
-6. MyMoney will be available at http://localhost:5000 or https://localhost:5001
+6. MyMoney will be available at http://localhost:5000 (https://localhost:5001 when SSL is enabled)